Skip to contents

 If method = "soundex", max_dist is automatically set to 0.5, since Soundex distance is 0 (match) or 1 (no match).

+For single-column joins, fuzzystring uses adaptive candidate planning before calling stringdist::stringdist().
 For Levenshtein-like methods ("osa", "lv", "dl"), a fast prefilter is applied: if abs(nchar(v1) - nchar(v2)) > max_dist, the pair cannot match, so distance is not computed for that pair.
+For low-duplication workloads, the planner can also evaluate larger dense blocks of unique values to reduce orchestration overhead while preserving the same matching semantics.

 Examples